onurzdg/spray-app/README.md

 Security
 -----------------------------------
  I have written Spray directives to prevent cross-site request forgery(csrf).
 The routes already go through this check.
+Session management is cookie based and stateless.
 Cookie information is not stored in memory or database.
- They are robustly encrypted and verified on the back-end each time a request that requires authentication comes in.
+ They are robustly encrypted and verified in the back-end each time a request that requires authentication comes in.
  I also wrote a directive("Privilege.hasAccess") for route authorization.
 This is not turned on in the codebase, but you can enable it by changing its implementation.
 This app requires [Java Cryptography Extension(JCE)] (http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) due to the use 256-bit encryption